 The full history of popular music is covered: the main focus is from the early twentieth century to the present day, but many articles in the Encyclopedia of Popular Music of the World discuss earlier periods as part of the broader historical context.

-Yes, new and revised content is added to Bloomsbury Popular Music twice a year at no extra charge.
+Yes, new and revised content is added to Bloomsbury Popular Music twice a year.
 Updates will include additional volumes of the Encyclopedia of Popular Music of the World, updated articles, new books in the 33 1/3 series, new scholarly books, and titles in the new Global 33 1/3 series.

 Bloomsbury Popular Music is an invaluable resource for students, scholars and researchers in a wide range of humanities and social science subjects including music, cultural studies, performing arts, media and communication, anthropology and sociology.